anush91/The-Computer-Vision-Workshop/Chapter09/Section01/README.md

 **Exercise 09.01**<br/>
 Generate any calibration pattern as you wish, and calibrate your camera with it.
-You are encouraged to try out [camera calibration pattern generator from Calib.io](https://calib.io/pages/camera-calibration-pattern-generator)
+You are encouraged to try out [pattern generator from Calib.io](https://calib.io/pages/camera-calibration-pattern-generator) to generate your own patterns for camera calibration.